spaceman-dev/GFG-Must-Do-Coding-Questions/Hashing/README.md

     Explanation:
         Testcase1: The highest frequency here is 2.
 Both 5 and 4 have that frequency.
 Now since the frequencies are same then smaller element comes first.
 So 4 4 comes first then comes 5 5.
 Finally comes 6.
 The output is 4 4 5 5 6.
         Testcase2: The highest frequency here is 3.
 The element 9 has the highest frequency.
 So 9 9 9 comes first.
 Now both 2 and 5 have same frequency.
 So we print smaller element first.
 The output is 9 9 9 2 5.

+## 3. Largest Subarray with 0 Sum:
+    Given an array having both positive and negative integers.
+The task is to compute the length of the largest subarray with sum 0.
+    Example 1:
+    Input: N = 8, A[] = {15,-2,2,-8,1,7,10,23}
+    Output: 5
+    Explanation: The largest subarray with sum 0 will be -2 2 -8 1 7.